Interoperability Principle

 Example

-The patient accesses his or her online patient dossier at home to allow or disallow access by certain healthcare providers and to check the correctness of personal data.
+The patient accesses their online patient dossier at home to allow or disallow access by certain healthcare providers and check personal data's correctness.
 A general practitioner sends a medical report to the hospital.
 A specialist in the hospital processes the information and stores the relevant information, correct, quick, and secure, in the patient dossier.
 After the treatment, the general practitioner receives notes from the specialist.
-The pharmacy has access to the patient dossier for preparing medicines.
-The systems of organizations are interconnected, the general practitioner, the hospital, the pharmacy, and the patient, are interoperable.
+The pharmacy has access to the patient dossier to prepare medicines.
+The systems of organizations are interconnected; the general practitioner, the hospital, the pharmacy, and the patient are interoperable.

 For the record: email and private email addresses, such as Gmail, should not be used to exchange medical data.